-Previous studies indicate that autistic individuals can experience increased distress in prison, leading to significant disruption in prison regime and difficulties in rehabilitation (Allely, 2015; Allen et al, 2008).
+Previous studies indicate that autistic individuals can experience increased distress in prison, leading to significant disruption in the prison regime and difficulties in rehabilitation (Allely 2015; Allen et al. 2008).
 This exploratory study investigates autism knowledge and training needs among prison officers.
 Current understanding, possible training content and a strategy for implementation of autism training for officers are all explored.
 Methods utilised include a survey and interviews/focus group.
 Themes identified include specific vulnerabilities, staff skill, training needs and implementation barriers.
 Participants showed some awareness, but lacked understanding of autism in a prison setting.
-This paper explores whether focused training on one condition is problematic, due to limited resources within the prison system.
-A wider focus on practical skills to supporting people with neurodiverse conditions and links with non-prison based local health services is seen as more effective than focussing on individual diagnosis within a prison setting.
+This article explores whether focused training on one condition is problematic, due to limited resources within the prison system.
+A wider focus on practical skills to supporting people with neurodiverse conditions and links with non-prison-based local health services is seen as more effective than focusing on individual diagnosis within a prison setting.